 The more singing and analysing our students do the better they will understand melodies and therefore be able to recognise most (if not all) of what we expect them to transcribe.

 The same approach applies here but rhythmically instead of melodically.

 - Rhythms need to be read (in rhythm names with conducting) by our students as much as possible and For example:

 - Rhythms need to be analysed so that the content, format, structure etc is understood and therefore can be recognised within a rhythmic transcription;

 - As with melody, we also need to be able to compose in a similar style to these transcription exercises and then read these compositions through in rhythm names with conducting etc.

 This is probably the area we find the most difficult to “practice” as individually we cannot sing harmony…..or can we?

 Activities such as:

-- Singing basslines as chord progressions are played (in solfa of course).
+- Getting students to sing basslines as chord progressions are played (in solfa of course).
 For example:

 - Singing chord within a chord progression vertically.
 For example: